voxpupuli/puppet-zabbix/README.md

 \* check [this](#usage-zabbix-server) document/paragraph how to setup your environment.
 There were multiple changes to make this work (Like moving parameters to other (new) classes).

 In case I missed something, please let me know and will update this document.

+###2.0.0
+Altough this is an major update, there is only one small change that we need to discuss and is specifically for the Zabbix Proxy.

+The following properties for the zabbix::proxy needs to have the sizes:

+  * vmwarecachesize
+  * cachesize
+  * historycachesize
+  * historytextcachesize

+Before 2.0.0 these could be used with an single integer, as in the template was hardcoded the 'M'.
+With release 2.0.0 you'll have to use the correct full size like: 8M, 16M or 2G.

 ##Setup
 As this puppet module contains specific components for zabbix, you'll need to specify which you want to install.
 Every zabbix component has his own zabbix:: class.
 Here you'll find each component.